-You may request donations from local churches, pharmacies, doctors' offices, and hospitals.
+You may request donations of miscellaneous supplies from local churches, pharmacies, doctors' offices, and hospitals.
 You may also request cash donations from organizations and members of your community.
 Some members will receive more donations than they can carry, while others will not receive as many.
 At our orientation we will organize the supplies so that everyone will have a fairly equal amount to take with them.
-Please do not accept any medications that will expire before you travel.
 Each volunteer is strongly encouraged to raise approximately \$300 in order to provide the medications and supplies needed.